rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- Use the built-in "Debug: show depth buffer" to check it's there.
 Close objects should be black and distant ones white.
 	- Use "Debug: show depth and FXAA edges" to check it's aligned.
 	- If it isn't right see [Marty McFly's Depth Buffer guide](https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer).
 7. High Dynamic Range (HDR).
 Glamayre detects HDR based on whether the game's output is 8, 10 or 16 bits, and mostly adapts automatically.
-However 10-bit mode can be HDR or SDR; ReShade cannot detect which yet so you may need to tell Glamayre which via the **Colour Space curve** option.
+However 10-bit mode can be HDR or SDR; ReShade cannot detect which yet so you may need to tell Glamayre which via the **Color Space curve** option.
 8. (Optional) Adjust based on personal preference and what works best & looks good in the game.
 	- Note: turn off "performance mode" in Reshade (bottom of panel) to configure, Turn it on when you're happy with the configuration.